Welcome to today's edition of the Rush 24-7 podcast.

 The MC was applauding and encouraging everybody to lie to Congress, a bunch of pack rat Democrats who were lying about what had gone on in the first place, who were standing in the way of the advance of U.S. foreign policy and national defense against a beachhead the Soviets were trying to create down in Nicaragua.

-So anyway, when it was all Henry Hyde was one of the speakers, Pat Robertson is one of the speakers, a lot of people, and after it was over, Henry Hyde, and I'd first time I'd met him, he came up to me.
+So, anyway, when it was all Henry Hyde was one of the speakers, Pat Robertson was one of the speakers, a lot of people.

-And I'm uh I'm really gonna I'm gonna remind me a lot of my uh paternal grandparents in terms of his uh dignity and his uh his stature, his uh his sense of humor, his even temperate uh temper and and temperament.
+And I'm really going to, I'm going to remind me a lot of my paternal grandparents in terms of his dignity and his stature, his sense of humor, his even temperate temper and temperament.

-Now, uh nearly two-thirds of Americans, what is this?
+Now, nearly two-thirds of Americans, what is this?

-Nearly two-thirds of Americans do not trust press coverage of the 2008 presidential campaign, according to a new Harvard University survey, also revealed that four out of five people believe uh coverage focuses too much on the trivial, and more than sixty percent believe coverage is politically biased.
+Nearly two-thirds of Americans do not trust press coverage of the 2008 presidential campaign, according to a new Harvard University survey, also revealed that four out of five people believe coverage focuses too much on the trivial, and more than 60% believe coverage is politically biased.

 I got three emails after the program yesterday.